inoxlang/inox/docs/language-basics.md

 The symbolic evaluation of a module is a "virtual" evaluation, it performs checks similar to those of a type checker.
 Throughout the Inox documentation you may encounter the terms "type checker"/ "type checking", this corresponds to the symbolic evaluation phase.

+# Compilation

+TODO

+# Evaluation

+The evaluation is performed by either a **bytecode interpreter or** a **tree walking interpreter**.
+You don't really need to understand how they work, just remember that:
+- the bytecode interpreter is the default when running a script with `inox run`
+- the tree walking interpreter is always used when using the REPL
+- the tree walking intepreter is much slower (filesystem & network operations are not affected)